typelevel/Laika/docs/02-running-laika/02-library-api.md

 If necessary you can use its API to inspect or transform the tree before rendering.
 See [The Document AST] for details.

-The sample code in this scenario showed the parallel-effectful variant of the `Parser` and `Renderer` types, but just as the `Transformer` they exist in the other two flavors as well: sequential-effectful and pure.
+The sample code in this scenario showed the effectful variant of the `Parser` and `Renderer` types, but just as the `Transformer` they exist in the other flavor as well: a pure variant as part of the `laika-core` module.

 Configuration